omerdaube/JointTAP/README.md

 **C++ implementation of the Joint Task Assistance Planning framework** proposed in *Joint Task Assistance Planning via Nested Branch and Bound*, ICRA 2026.

-This repository contains an implementation of a nested Branch and Bound framework for solving the JointTAP problem, including an incremental optimal timing subsolver and a linear programming based upper bound oracle.
+This repository contains an implementation of a nested Branch and Bound framework for solving the JointTAP problem, including an incremental optimal timing subsolver and a linear programming based upper bound.

 ---